 What is Tempered Glass?

-What is Tempered Glass Used for?
+What is Tempered Safety Glass Used for?

-Disadvantages of Tempered Glass
+Disadvantages of Safety Glass

 If these disadvantages sound like they may be a deal-breaker for you, know that there are other window treatments that provide a sound alternative to tempered glass.

-Tempered Glass vs Film
+Tempered Glass vs Film: The Glass Tempering Process

 One of the main alternatives to tempered glass is window film.
 In the tempered glass window film debate, window film tends to win out for a number of reasons.
 These multi-layer films significantly improve glass windows and doors’ protective capabilities, making them harder to penetrate, whether by forced entry or flying debris.